-The recent market challenges have accelerated the need for technology and digitalization, forcing OEMS and suppliers to up-level their technology investment.
-McKinsey explains: "The pandemic's disruptions have underscored that integrating advanced technologies better equips organizations to achieve operational excellence-the foundation of long-term resilience to and sustained competitive advantage."
+The recent market challenges have accelerated the need for technology and digitalization, forcing manufacturers of high-tech products or components to up-level their technology investments.
+McKinsey explains: "The pandemic's disruptions have underscored that integrating advanced technologies better equips organizations to achieve operational excellence the foundation of long-term resilience to and sustained competitive advantage."

-Adopting digital strategies helps automotive manufacturers cope with COVID-related challenges, from remote connectivity to product innovation and embracing EV innovation.
-Turning to technology supports agility and gives leaders a taste of just how powerful digitalization can be in streamlining activities and boosting efficiency.
+Digital strategies help manufacturers cope with challenges, from shortages of key resources to global volatility.
+Meanwhile, technology supports agility and gives leaders a taste of just how powerful digitalization can be in streamlining activities and boosting efficiency.
 In a survey of more than 400 global manufacturing companies, 94% indicated that Industry 4.0 helped them to keep their operations running during the crisis, and 56% said the digital transformation they undertook was essential to their pandemic responses.